LISAC: Learned Coded Waveform Design for ISAC with OFDM

-where $\gamma_{n,v,v_\epsilon}$ is defined in \eqref{equ:gamma_nvmu}.
-The exact formula of $P_{(0,0) \rightarrow (n, v)}(v_\epsilon)$ is given in \cite{isac_waveform_design} and is omitted in this paper due to the page limit. } Compared to the outlier MSE in \eqref{equ:outlier_mse}, $\mathcal{L}_s$ provides a `soft' measurement on how the estimated delay and doppler indices, $(n, v)$, deviate from the ground truth.
-Note that, even though $\mathcal{L}_s$ is not exactly the outlier MSE, we can still achieve satisfactory performance as we will see in the simulations in Section \ref{sec:experiment}.

-The overall loss function can be expressed as:
+Combining the communication and sensing losses, the overall loss functions based on the outlier MSE and the CRLB metrics can be expressed as:

-where $\lambda$ determines whether the learned waveform is sensing-oriented or communication-oriented.
-In particular, with a large $\lambda$ value, one would expect a satisfactory sensing performance with a high BER value, and vice versa for a small $\lambda$ value.
+where $\lambda$ and $\lambda_c$ determine whether the learned waveform is sensing-oriented or communication-oriented.
+In particular, with a large $\lambda$/$\lambda_c$ value, one would expect a satisfactory outlier MSE/CRLB performance with a less satisfactory BER value, and vice versa for a small $\lambda$/$\lambda_c$ value.